Subtivals/live.subtivals.org/README.md

 When checked, Subtivals connects to the server, and shows the full display URL.
 Clic on the link to test, or give the URL to your spectators!

+> On Windows7 with Firefox, clicking on the link seems to work fine.
+[A bug was filed](https://github.com/traxtech/subtivals/issues/272) about the link not being opened completed on some systems.

 > Since it is very long (eg. http://live.subtivals.org/#d3M6Ly9saXZlLnN1YnRpdmFscy5vcmc6MzE0MXxvdG90bw==), you can use an URL shorterner like http://goo.gl or http://bit.ly